 I've got the prod to a 3" brace now, it needed winching back to 150# on a long string to get it braced!
 It's been pulled it to 110#, the tiller isn't right yet as it's working most in the centre.
 If I get the outers coming round I'll increase the draw length at that poundage.

+I didn't want to pull it to 120# until I have improved the tiller.
 I'm opening out and lengthening the slot between the limbs.
 There are effectively 4 limbs, so I'm trying to get each one nicely tapered.